Project-Silicium/WoA-Guides/Mu-Qcom/Porting/SoC.md

 gQcomPkgTokenSpaceGuid.PcdSmbiosProcessorRetailModel|"<SoC Codename>"
 ```

-You also need to change the UART Value, You can get it from your dts serial0 node. <br />
 Now the last thing you need to do is Update the `USE_PHYSICAL_TIMER` Define at the Top. <br />
 Change it to 0 If your SoC Uses a Virtual Timer, Otherwise Set it to 1.